Turkey row leaves Russia stuck with abandoned gas pipes worth billions

 "Turkish stream, as a project, is not completely finished," said TMK Vice-President Vladimir Shmatovich.

-"Maybe in a year or two, when the tension decreases, it will be realised," he said.
+"Maybe in a year or two, when the tension decreases, it will be realized," he said.
 "But the pipes could lie on the ground for 50 years."

 (Additional reporting by Denis Pinchuk; Writing by Jack Stubbs; Editing by Andrew Osborn and William Hardy)